rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 This article is intended for use with the following technologies:

-- Cloud servers that are running Apache&reg;
+- Linux&reg; cloud servers that are running Apache&reg;
-- Dedicated servers that are running Apache
+- Dedicated Linux servers that are running Apache
 - Rackspace Cloud Sites

 You can make modifications to your site by using an **.htaccess** file.